African American Studies, M.A.

 An applicant is expected to have some academic background in African American Studies in order to be considered for admission to the Masters program.

 Statement of Goals:

-The Statement of Goals should be approximately 500-1,000 words in length and should include the following elements: your specific interest in Temple's Department of African American Studies; your research goals as they relate to African American Studies; your research goals as they relate to the social relevance of the discipline; your future career goals; and your academic and research achievements.
+The Statement of Goals should be approximately 500-1,000 words and should include the following elements: your specific interest in the Temple University Department of African American Studies; your research goals as they relate to African American Studies; your research goals as they relate to the social relevance of the discipline; your future career goals; and your academic and research achievements.